|Professional Development Programs 2013-2014|

 Teachers will meet with Dr. Lilia Fernandez, author of the new groundbreaking book, Brown in the Windy City and will work with the archivists of the DePaul University Special Collection Library to explore the rich collection of primary sources on the Mexican and Puerto Rican communities.

 Chicago Public Library Research for History Fair Students

 Saturday, January 11, 2014, 9:30 am- 12 noon; 1 pm-4 pm.

 In the Morning, teachers and students will work with CPL librarians, learning the best sources online and in the library for History Fair projects.
 The Afternoon session will focus on the "best practices" of doing History Fair projects with our expert staff.

 Afternoon Session: http://historyfairdayattheharold-afternoonsession.eventbrite.com/

 DID YOU MISS THIS SUMMER'S OFFERINGS?
 STAY TUNED FOR 2014.

 History Fair Methods: A Lane Credit Course

-In only one week’s time you will:-Earn 2 semester hours for Lane Credit (2-semester course option is available)
+In only one week’s time you will:-Earn 1 semester hour for Lane Credit (2-semester course option is available)

 -Learn all aspects of the History Fair: engage in learning by doing